 After you file a wrongful termination discrimination charge and the EEOC attempts these settlements, if your previous employer does not cooperate, the agency’s legal staff may file a lawsuit to pursue charges.
 In most instances, however, the EEOC will grant you a Notice of Right to Sue your former employer on your own.

 Filing a Lawsuit Against Your Employer in South Dakota

 Before you can attempt suing for wrongful termination in South Dakota, you must receive a Notice of Right to Sue your former employer through the EEOC.
-To file lawsuit against employers for wrongful termination successfully, you will need to prove the law you employer broke and your cause of action for pursuing the lawsuit.
-Filing a wrongful termination claim against employer in SD should only be done if you have sound evidence, such as testimonials from witnesses and records of interactions with co-workers to prove your case in court.
+To file a lawsuit against employers for wrongful termination successfully, you will need to prove the law you employer broke and your cause of action for pursuing the lawsuit.
+Filing a wrongful termination claim against an employer in SD should only be done if you have sound evidence, such as testimonials from witnesses and records of interactions with co-workers to prove your case in court.